-If your referrals aren't providing enough new-client business to meet your needs, go back to steps one and two, and make sure you're doing all you can to follow them.
-Then do this: Decide which new customers you would be willing to serve free.
+If referrals aren't providing enough new-client business to meet your needs, go back to steps one and two, and make sure you're doing all you can to follow them.
+Then do this: Decide which new customers you would be willing to serve for free.
 You won't - but think about which ones you would serve for nothing if you had to.

 Remember that the results of your marketing will determine whatever fulfilment your career will offer - which customers you'll get to work with, what professional challenges you'll be exposed to, how much fun you'll have in your work, and so on.

 Don't aim your marketing only at low-hanging fruit - dream a little.
 List who your dream customers are, and them set a plan in motion to win them.
 If you aren't convinced yet, ask yourself what percentage of your customers you really like, and what percentage of your work you find intellectually stimulating.
 Are you satisfied with those percentages?

 Don't give small amounts of uncustomised attention to a lot of prospects through mailing lists, brochures, newsletters, and the like: That's equivalent to standing on street corners saying 'Hire me, I'm good!'
 You're more professional than that.
 Prove your interest and your worth by giving your prospects something useful: an article, a speech, a piece of research, an idea, or a seminar.
-Prospective customers don't want unprofessional puffery.
+Prospective customers don't want puffery.
 They want you to give them the evidence on which to base a sensible decision.